IBMDeveloperBNL/java-serverless-quicklab/README.md

 	Finally, return to the functions dashboard.

+**CONGRATULATIONS!!** :smiley: :+1:

+You successfully completed the lab!!
+If you want, you can continue with the optional step below.

 ### Create a new function via the Cloud Functions dashboard (OPTIONAL)

-If you want to explore what the possibilities are when creating cloud functions via the UI, click the **Create** button.
-In the next page, you can either create new triggers and/or sequences, but also new functions via quick templates or from scratch.
+To explore the possibilities when creating cloud functions via the UI, click the **Create** button.
+On the next page, you can either create new triggers and/or sequences, but also new functions via quick templates or from scratch.
 Select the **Quickstart Templates** to continue and choose Hello World.
-You should see a screen similar to
+You should see a screen similar to:

 ![](./images/dashboard-3.png)